vhscom/after-dark/archetypes/post.md

 Archetypes are located in the `archetypes` directory in the source of your site.
 To learn more about archetypes, visit [Archetypes](https://gohugo.io/content-management/archetypes/) on the Hugo website.
 And when you're ready, check out the [Customizing](https://vhs.github.io/after-dark/#customizing) section of the After Dark documentation for additional options.

+To see this message again run hugo with the `--buildDrafts` flag.

 <!--more-->
 This information appears below the [Summary Split](https://gohugo.io/content-management/summaries/).